Women in Hinduism: Arts: dance, drama, music

 Hindu religious art encompasses performance arts as well as visual art, and women have been expressed in Hindu arts as prominently as men.
 Sanskrit literature has contributed to religious and spiritual expression of women, by its reverence for goddesses.
 The deity for arts, music, poetry, speech, culture, and learning is goddess Saraswati in the Hindu tradition.
 Baumer states that the resulting Sanskrit Theater has its origins in the Vedas, stemming from three principles: “The cosmic man (purusha), the self (atman), and the universal being (brahman)".
 Some of the earliest references to women being active in dance, music and artistic performance in Hindu texts is found in 1st millennium BCE Taittiriya Samhita chapter 6.1 and 8th-century BCE Shatapatha Brahmana chapter 3.2.4.
 In religious ceremonies, such as the ancient Shrauta and Grihya sutras rituals, texts by Panini, Patanjali, Gobhila and others state that women sang hymns or uttered mantras along with men during the yajnas.

 Music and dance, states Tracy Pintchman, are "intertwined in Hindu traditions", and women in Hinduism have had an active creative and performance role in this tradition.
-While aspects of the Hindu traditions curtailed the freedoms of women, they also gave opportunities to create and express arts.
+While Hinduism gives women all the rights certain cultural aspects of the social traditions of Hindu society curtailed the freedoms of women too,although they also gave opportunities to create and express arts.
 The historical evidence, states Pintchman, suggests that the opportunities to create and participate in arts were available to women regardless of their caste or class.
 Classical vocal music was more prevalent among women upper classes, while public performances of arts such as dance were more prevalent among women in matrilineal Hindu traditions, particularly the Devadasi.